pip-services/pip-services-docs/content/en/dart/commons/_index.md

 no_list: true
 weight: 30
 description: >

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
-    It provides a set of tools used in microservices or backend services, and it is designed to facilitate symmetric implementation accross different programming languages.
+    This module provides a set of tools used in microservices or backend services, and it is designed to facilitate symmetric implementation accross different programming languages.

 ---